paper-engineer/bookseries-tester/docs/README.md

 well, it builds. the next step is just to make collections actually work.

+pretty sure it's "broken but builds", with the author-if-whatever things. that's better than nothing.

 ---

 # Minimal Mistakes remote theme starter